microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 Input

-ReadsQC requires paired-end Illumina data in FASTQ format as the input;
+ReadsQC requires Illumina data in FASTQ format as the input;
 the file can be interleaved and can be compressed. **Acceptable file formats:** .fastq, .fq, .fastq.gz, .fq.gz